vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 [^202]:

-    Putraka or spiritual son is a type of initiation in which a disciple is

-adopted as a successor of a teacher.
+    Putraka or spiritual son is a type of initiation in which a disciple is adopted as a successor of a teacher.

 [^203]:

-    Parivāra or family refers to the group of subordinate deities cen

-tered around the main deity.
+    Parivāra or family refers to the group of subordinate deities centered around the main deity.

 [^204]:

-    This refers to the doors of the place where the rituals are per
+    This refers to the doors of the place where the rituals are performed.

-formed.

 [^205]: